clearbluejar/ghidriff/README.md

 ## Implementation

-The basic idea is create new diffing tools from the base class.
+The basic idea is create new diffing tools by implementing the `find_matches` method from the base class.

 ```python
 class NewDiffTool(GhidraDiffEngine):